IEC/Working Holiday Travel Insurance | Free Quotes

 Once you have completed and submitted your IEC and Work Permit applications, there are still a couple of things to keep in mind.

-Note that it is strongly recommended wait for the POE Letter of Introduction, before you:
+Note that it is strongly recommended to wait for the POE Letter of Introduction, before you:

 – Purchase your IEC travel insurance policy.